vonglasow/atoum-documentation/source/en/chapter1.rst

 PHAR
 ~~~~

+A PHAR (PHp ARchive) is automatically built along each atoum's source code update.

-atoum is distributed as a PHAR archive, an archive format dedicated to PHP, available since PHP 5.3.
+PHAR is an archive format for PHP applications, available since PHP 5.3.

 .. _installation-anchor:

 Installation
 ^^^^^^^^^^^^

-You can download the latest stable version of atoum directly from the official website : `http://downloads.atoum.org/nightly/mageekguy.atoum.phar <http://downloads.atoum.org/nightly/mageekguy.atoum.phar>`_
+You can download the latest stable version of atoum from the official website : `http://downloads.atoum.org/nightly/mageekguy.atoum.phar <http://downloads.atoum.org/nightly/mageekguy.atoum.phar>`_

 .. _updating-anchor:

 Updating
 ^^^^^^^^

-Updating atoum's PHAR is easy thanks to its command line tools :
+Updating atoum's PHAR is a cinch thanks to its command line tools :

 .. code-block:: shell

    php -d phar.readonly=0 mageekguy.atoum.phar --update

 .. note::
-   To update atoum, PHP needs to be able to update PHAR archives, which is disabled by default, this is why you have to specify the option ``-d phar.readonly=0``.
+   The atoum's update process needs to alter the PHAR file.
+   By default, PHP comes with this feature disabled, hence the ``-d phar.readonly=0`` argument.

-If a newer version of atoum exists, it will be downloaded and installed in the archive itself :
+If a newer version exists it will be downloaded and installed in the archive itself :

 .. code-block:: shell